danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 ## Inventory management by Admin feature (Phase 2)

-- As an Admin I want to see, add, edit and delete products
 - ### Reporting feature (Phase 2)

 - As an admin I want to see the report of orders so that I can see all the orders.